7 vidas

-7 Vidas is a Spanish sitcom which aired on Telecinco from 1999 to 2006.
+7 Vidas is a Spanish sitcom that aired on Telecinco from 1999 to 2006.
 Its title translates as "7 lives" and the symbol of the sitcom is a cat, in reference to the belief that cats have 7 lives (in contrast to English-speaking countries, where they are believed to have nine lives).

 Originally inspired by the American blockbuster Friends, it was not a big ratings hit initially, but over time, the show gained in popularity, ultimately becoming the most popular Spanish TV series of all time.
 By the end of its run, the show was totally different from its original source.

 It was in 7 Vidas that the now internationally famous actress Paz Vega and Javier Cámara first became household names in Spain.

 The sitcom tells the story of a group of friends in Madrid.
 David (Toni Cantó) awakes from a coma after more than 18 years, and starts discovering the new world in which he lives.
-His neighbour, Sole (Amparo Baró) is an old woman with a penchant for slapping anyone who behaves in a way she dislikes round the back of the neck.
+His neighbour, Sole (Amparo Baró) is an old woman with a penchant for slapping round the back of the neck anyone who behaves in a way she dislikes.
 Her sexually frustrated son, Paco (Javier Cámara) is David's best friend, Carlota (Blanca Portillo) David's single sister and Laura (Laurita to her friends) (Paz Vega), their cousin from Seville (with her colourful Sevillian accent), initially Paco's principal love interest and then David's.

 Characters came and went, and by the end of the sitcom the only character who had appeared in the first series and lasted until its end was Sole.
 Other long-standing characters, and the two most popular, in addition to Sole, were Gonzalo (Gonzalo de Castro), a waiter who later became a main character and Carlota's husband (although they were later divorced), and Diana (Anabel Alonso), a frustrated actress, and a naïve lesbian.
 She was the first homosexual character in Spanish television who did not follow stereotypes.